Naviden/Introduction-to-XAI/Tools/SHAP_examples/How SHAP works.md

 - $v(S)$ is the prediction value when only the features in subset $S$ are used.
 - $\phi_i$ is the contribution of feature $i$ to the prediction.

-The above formula is a core component of SHAP (SHapley Additive exPlanations) and provides a way to fairly allocate the "payout" (or contribution) of each feature in a model's prediction.
+The above formula is a core component of SHAP and provides a way to fairly allocate the "payout" (or contribution) of each feature in a model's prediction.

 #### Formula Components:
 1. **Subset $S$ Contribution**: The difference $[v(S \cup \{i\}) - v(S)]$ measures how much adding feature $i$ to the subset $S$ changes the prediction.
 If the difference is positive, $i$ is enhancing the prediction when added to $S$; if it's negative, $i$ is detracting from it.